 Format: Zoom.
 Four-week course.
 Weekly 90-120 minute webinar and 60 minute case study discussion sessions.
 Multiple weekly case study sessions will be offered to facilitate scheduling.
 Webinars are primarily asynchronous, but some will have synchronous option, time TBA.

-Registration Information: This course can be found in the Harvard Training Portal (HTP).
-Registration can be accessed via this link.
+Registration Information: This course is found in the Harvard Training Portal (HTP).
+Registration will be linked here in advance of the next course.

 The Harvard University RCR course is open to all Harvard-affiliated researchers and research staff, offered two times a year (January and August).
 RCR is a highly recommended “best practices” course for those desiring to deepen their knowledge of ethical research and responsible conduct.
 It is also an excellent professional opportunity for anyone interested in furthering a career in research.
 This particular course fulfills the National Science Foundation (NSF) and National Institutes of Health (NIH) requirements for formal RCR instruction.